AY2425S2-CS2103T-T11-1/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to NUSMates.
+You can add a person to NUSMates and record their contact information with the `add` command.

 Format: `add n/NAME [p/PHONE_NUMBER] [e/EMAIL] [y/YEAR] [m/MAJOR] [h/HOUSING] [l/NUSMODS_LINK] [t/TAG] [t/MORE_TAGS]...`